 - Appeal to Force: Her schemes revolves holding cities for billion dollar ransoms with the WMDs that she steals.

-- Amazonian Beauty: She has a very strong and muscular body, and it looks gorgeous!
+- Amazonian Beauty: She is very beautiful and has a very strong and muscular body.

 - As Long as It Sounds Foreign: She had an unspecific, vaguely "European" accent.
 Where she and her terrorists came from is not elaborated on, except that they were not locals.